cookie dough stuffed pound cake on a cooling rack

 I mean, can we just look at this thing?
 Just look at it.
 It’s pure dessert gold.
 It’s the pinnacle of sweet mashups.
 I think I’ve peaked here and there’s nowhere else to go.

-Of course, none of this will stop me from continuing to make desserts, but I DIGRESS.
+Of course, none of this will stop me from continuing to make desserts like my heart shaped cake, but I DIGRESS.
 Let’s dig into this pound cake of dreams, shall we?

 overhead shot of cookie dough stuffed pound cake on a cooling rack with a knife next to it